LasseRosenow/Totoro-Monopoly/src/rules.md

         - Drawing Chance Cards that grant tokens.
     - Journey to Totoro’s Tree:
       - You must land on Hidden Path first.
-      - move to Totoro’s Tree to win.
+      - Move to Totoro’s Tree to win.
 - b) The Catbus drive
   - Requirements
     - Collect 10 Forest Tokens.